latticexyz/mud/packages/explorer/README.md

 ## Contributing

-To contribute to or modify the explorer, the easiest way is to run the example setup in `development` mode:
+To contribute to or modify the World Explorer, the easiest way is to run the example setup in `development` mode:

 1. **Setup**